 Italian photojournalist Andrea Rocchelli and Andrei Mironov, a translator, were killed on May 24, 2014, while covering clashes between Ukrainian forces and pro-Russian separatists near the eastern Ukrainian city of Sloviansk, according to regional and international media reports.

 William Roguelon, a French photojournalist who was traveling with Rocchelli and Mironov, said they were hit by mortar fire as they were running from their car to take shelter in a ditch, The Associated Press reported.

-The attack occurred in the village of Andreyevka, seven kilometers from Sloviansk, according to the Kiev-based Institute of Mass Information.
+The attack occurred in the village of Andreyevka, seven kilometers (four miles) from Sloviansk, according to the Kiev-based Institute of Mass Information.
 Both Rocchelli and Mironov died at the scene, according to Roguelon’s account of the incident, which was published by the National Press Photographers Association, and AgoraVox, a French citizen journalism news website that quoted a pro-Russian separatist fighter.

 Roguelon, who worked for the French news agency Wostok Press at the time, was injured in the attack; both he and the driver survived, according to media reports.

 According to Italian media, prosecutors in Pavia, Rocchelli’s hometown, began investigating his death in 2016 after studying footage from Rocchelli’s camera at the insistence of the journalist’s parents.
 The prosecutors also took testimony from Roguelon and Italian journalists who frequently traveled to the area around Sloviansk.

 “We were targeted as journalists; the shooters knew that we were journalists.
 On four occasions, we were fired at by Kalashnikovs and mortars.
 [They] were trying to kill us,” Roguelon told French media on July 21, adding that he, Rocchelli, and Mironov were wearing vests and helmets with press insignia.